qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 To create a new SpatiaLite layer for editing, choose :menuselection:`New -->`
 |newSpatiaLiteLayer| :menuselection:`New SpatiaLite Layer...` from the
 :menuselection:`Layer` menu.
-The :guilabel:`New SpatiaLite Layer` dialog will be displayed as shown in Figure_new_spatialite_.
+The :guilabel:`New SpatiaLite Layer` dialog will be displayed as shown in Figure_create_spatialite_.

-.. _figure_new_spatialite:
+.. _figure_create_spatialite:

 .. figure:: /static/user_manual/working_with_vector/editNewSpatialite.png
    :align: center

-   Creating a New SpatiaLite layer Dialog
+   Creating a New SpatiaLite layer dialog

 The first step is to select an existing SpatiaLite database or to create a new SpatiaLite database.
 This can be done with the browse button |browseButton| to